chaumont-arch/final-project/README.md

 # Lean File Structure / Constructions and Theorems Formalized

-The file starts with formalizing the Filtered algebra, and attempts to build the conversions between filtered algebras and graded algebras.
+The file starts with formalizing the filtered algebra, and attempts to build the conversions between filtered algebras and graded algebras.
+The filtered algebra is on 14-19.
+The conversions are on 154-170, with associated constructions on lines 26-150.

 We then define the symmetric algebra, and build the descended grading on it directly.
+The algebra itself is constructed on lines 189-195, with structures imposed on lines 199-206.
+The grading is done from lines 216-326.

 Finally, we begin defining the filtration on the universal enveloping algebra.

-# Constructions and Theorems Formalized
+It is "done" on lines 330-338, although there's not really anything there.